-Retaliation is any adverse action or threatened action, taken or made, personally or through a third party, against an individual (or group of individuals) because of their participation in any manner in the submission or review of an EOAA report, an investigation, or proceeding under EOAA Policies & Procedures, including individuals who file a third-person report and those who are interviewed or who otherwise provide evidence in the investigation (witnesses).
+Retaliation is any adverse action or threatened action, taken or made, personally or through a third party, against an individual (or group of individuals) because of their participation in any manner in the submission or review of a report, an investigation, or proceeding undertaken pursuant to the Faculty and Staff ADDH Policies, including individuals who file a third-person report and those who are interviewed or who otherwise provide evidence in the investigation (witnesses).

-- Any individual or group of individuals, not just a Respondent or Complainant, can be found to have engaged in retaliation. - Retaliation includes threatening, intimidating, harassing, or any other conduct that would discourage a reasonable person from engaging in activity protected under EOAA Policies & Procedures, such as seeking services; receiving protective measures and accommodations; reporting misconduct; or participating in an investigation or adjudication. - Retaliation includes maliciously and purposefully interfering with, threatening, or damaging the academic or professional career of another individual, before, during or after the investigation and resolution of a report of misconduct under EOAA Policies & Procedures. - Retaliation may be found where a report is made in bad faith and the underlying charge does not constitute discrimination or harassment in violation of University policies. - Retaliation does not include reports made or information provided in good faith, even if the facts alleged in the report are determined not to be accurate.
+- Any individual or group of individuals, not just a Respondent or Complainant, can be found to have engaged in retaliation. - Retaliation includes threatening, intimidating, harassing, or any other conduct that would discourage a reasonable person from engaging in activity protected under the Faculty and Staff ADDH Policies, such as seeking services; receiving protective measures and accommodations; reporting misconduct; or participating in an investigation or adjudication. - Retaliation includes maliciously and purposefully interfering with, threatening, or damaging the academic or professional career of another individual, before, during or after the investigation and resolution of a report of misconduct under the Faculty and Staff ADDH Policies. - Retaliation may be found where a report is made in bad faith and the underlying charge does not constitute discrimination or harassment in violation of University policies. - Retaliation does not include reports made or information provided in good faith, even if the facts alleged in the report are determined not to be accurate.